ThomasDev-de/jquery-bs-calendar/README.md

     }, // The display when there are no appointments on the selected date.
     "queryParams": function (params) {
     }, // Additional parameters can be sent to the server here.
 From and To are always sent.
-    "onClickEditEvent": function (e, event) {  // @deprecated }, // What should happen when the edit button is clicked at the appointment?
-    "onClickDeleteEvent": function (e, event) {  // @deprecated }, // What should happen when the delete button is clicked at the appointment?
 }
 ```